membraneframework/membrane_audio_mix_plugin/README.md

 Both elements operate only on raw audio (PCM), so some parser may be needed to precede them in a pipeline.

-Audio format can be set as an element option or received through caps from input pads.
-All caps received from input pads have to be identical and match ones in element option (if that option is different from `nil`).
+Audio format can be set as an element option or received through stream format from input pads.
+All stream format received from input pads have to be identical and match ones in element option (if that option is different from `nil`).

 Input pads can have offset - it tells how much silence should be added before first sample